EXPERIENCED AND AGGRESSIVE ATLANTA CRIMINAL DEFENSE ATTORNEYS

-If a person is charged with a crime of domestic violence, that individual must understand that a temporary restraining order issues contemporaneously with the charge.
-In other words, a court orders that the individual charged with this type of crime cease having contact with the alleged victim in the case.
+If a person is charged with a crime of domestic violence, that individual must understand that a temporary restraining order is issued contemporaneously with the charge.
+In other words, a court orders the individual charged with this type of crime to cease having contact with the alleged victim in the case.
 The court order defines what is meant by contact.

 A recurring problem faced by a person charged in Atlanta GA with domestic violence is violating the terms and conditions of the retaining order — perhaps without even knowing that such a violation occurred.
 An individual ends up facing additional charges, making his or her legal situation even more precarious.

 A person charged with a crime of domestic violence must also understand that the penalties associated with this type of charge can be significant.
 In addition, a conviction on such a such can upend a person’s home life forever, particularly if the defendant shares children with the alleged victim.

 The nature of domestic violence, together with the array of potentially significant consequences, underscores the need for a person to obtain capable legal representation from a skilled and experienced Atlanta Criminal Defense Lawyer.